andydevs/blog/_drafts/observables-are-actually-good.markdown

 })
 ```

-Use observables to make this better
+Use Observables to make This Better
 ----------------------------------------------------------------------------

 We can actually make this a bit cleaner by using `closed` and